-As an adjective, pronto can also translate “prompt” or “prepared”.
-This definition can be found in collocations like pronto soccorso (emergency room) or riflessi pronti (quick reflexes).
+As an adjective, pronto can also mean “prompt” or “prepared”.
+This definition can be found in collocations such as pronto soccorso (emergency room) or riflessi pronti (quick reflexes).

 Sono andato al pronto soccorso per un morso di vipera.

-I went to the emergency room for a viper bite.
+I went to the emergency room because I was bitten by viper.

 Gianni ha sempre avuto i riflessi pronti.
 Non sbaglia un tiro.

-Gianni has always had quick reflexes.
+Gianni has always had fast reflexes.
 He doesn’t miss a shot.

 La pasta non è ancora pronta.
 Aspetta cinque minuti.

-The pasta is not ready yet.
+The pasta is not yet ready.
 Wait five minutes.

 Sei pronta per andare a scuola?